Google Ad Extensions: 10 Types and How to Use Them

 If you’re looking for more detail in your phone tracking, we recommend CallRail or Invoca as great tools.

 A location extension is a must-have for any brick-and-mortar that requires the customer to come to you.
-You set it up through Google My Business, and then you can easily add it to your extensions.

 Keep an eye on how your conversions perform before and after adding a location extension.

 An affiliate refers to an individual or other organization officially connected to another.
 In this case, you use affiliate location extensions to direct users to other locations that are authorized to sell your product.

 Let’s say you want to sell a line of essential oils facemasks through your website.
 However, you also sell your product with a retail partner — like Sephora.
 You want users to know that they can buy your product through that location.
 You’d then link the stores that your product is available at as an ad extension.

 This will allow the customer to make an online purchase or visit that Sephora location to purchase.
 The biggest advantage here is that you’re giving customers options — to buy online from you or in-store near them.